 Associate for the Iowa Natural Heritage Foundation where he

 works to protect and restore Iowa's natural landscapes.
 Derek and his dog, Leopold, often spend their time on random tracts of public land pursuing wild game, identifying flora and fauna, hiking the hills and gaining a new perspective on what it means to be an Iowan.
-He resides in Boone, Ia.
+He resides in Story City, IA.

 Pete first learned about tallgrass prairies in 1991 from Daryl Smith and Laura Jackson as an undergrad at UNI.
 Since then he's been actively involved in prairie restoration and preservation through employment with the Iowa DNR, the Mahaska County Conservation Board, the US Fish & Wildlife Service, and the US Army Corps of Engineers, as well as on his farms in Monroe and Lucas counties.
 In 2015 Pete received a PhD from Iowa State University in Ecology and Evolutionary Biology, where his dissertation research focused on bison as seed dispersal agents in tallgrass prairie ecosystems.
 He currently teaches ecology courses and conducts research in the Biology department at William Penn University in Oskaloosa Iowa.